How Fiberglass Differs from Plastic

 Fiberglass fins occupy the most useful position in the freediving fin market: meaningfully better than plastic, significantly cheaper than carbon, and durable enough for regular use without treating them like fragile equipment.

 The result: more distance per kick at the same effort level.
-In a long pool session or a multi-dive open water session, this compounds into noticeably less fatigue.
+In a long pool session or multi-dive open water session, this compounds into noticeably less fatigue.

-Fiberglass vs Carbon
+Fiberglass vs Carbon — The Honest Comparison

 Blade Stiffness Options